awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 ## Create an IntelliJ project named SpringChatbot

-Create an IntelliJ project that is used to create a web site that uses the Amazon Lex bot.
+Create an IntelliJ project that is used to create a web site that uses the Amazon Lex chatbot.

 1. In the IntelliJ IDE, choose **File**, **New**, **Project**.